 4. Decision.
 If the person filing the petition proves the allegations of abuse or stalking, the court will issue a full order of protection that remains in effect for anywhere from 6 months to 1 year, depending on what the court deems to be appropriate.
 If the court feels like you did not adequately prove the allegations in the petition, then your case may be dismissed.
 Even if your case is dismissed, you can file another petition if another incident takes place or if you come across more evidence to present to the court.

-Do you need help with an order of protection?
+Do you need help with an order of protection in Missouri?

-We at Jane Doe are happy to coach you through the process of getting an order of protection.
-Because of the nature of these orders, legal help is available to anyone filing for an order of protection, not just to survivors of sexual abuse.
+We at Jane Doe are happy to coach you through the order of protection process.
+Because of the nature of these orders, legal help is available to anyone filing for an order of protection in Missouri, not just to survivors of sexual abuse.

 Please Note: More direct legal representation is available for 17-year olds and high school students seeking an order of protection.
 To learn more, please visit the section on Child Advocacy.